Contract Restoration Services

-- Expect to spend $65,000 or more in your restoration.
+- Expect to spend $150,000 or more for your project.
 Some models are more challenging than others as is the availability of parts.
 Our pricing will reflect that.
 We will review pictures of your vehicle, understand its condition, price out the customizations you are interested in, and we’ll sign a binding, fixed-price contract.

 - Don’t worry about the logistics.
 We’ll coordinate to have the vehicle picked up (wherever it may be).
 It arrives in Miami for a pre-restoration inspection and parts procurement, and then it goes to our facility in Bogota where we perform most of the heavy-duty work.
 Months later, we’ll deliver it back to you inside an enclosed truck, wrapped up in a bow (only if you want the bow of course).

-- Expect the process to take 9 to 12 months.
+- Expect the process to take 12 to 18 months.
 We will be clear about timing going into it and you can expect the vehicle back as promised in your contract.

 This is our previous work.